onnx/working-groups/safety-related-profile/meetings/numerical_issues/slides-06-11.md

 - Is it a particularly serious problem for ML?
 - Is it solved by IEEE754?
 - How is it handled today?
-- Is it more crucial important for ML algorithms?

 ---
 # Is numerical accuracy a problem for us?